elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 *   ratioNum: the current ratio selection listed 0-5
 *   caseNum: the current case selection list 0-2
 *   runStatus: array of boolean values that state if a ratioNum has been run.
 The order is ratioNum 0-5
-*   caseBasePath: string of the base path to the folder that has all the Case folders
+*   **caseBasePath**: string of the base path to the folder that has all the Case folders
-*   calibBasePath: string of the base path to the folder that has all the Calibration data
+*   **calibBasePath**: string of the base path to the folder that has all the Calibration data
-*   caseName: array of strings of the Case# folder names
+*   **caseName**: array of strings of the Case# folder names
-*   chromNames: array of strings of the CSV file names for each solvent ratio in a Case
+*   **chromNames**: array of strings of the CSV file names for each solvent ratio in a Case
-*   chromPics: array of strings of the PNG file names for each solvent ratio in a Case
+*   **chromPics**: array of strings of the PNG file names for each solvent ratio in a Case
-*   MSNames: array of strings of the CSV file names for each peak of the best separation chromatogram
+*   **MSNames**: array of strings of the CSV file names for each peak of the best separation chromatogram
-*   MSPics: array of strings of the PNG file names for each peak of the best separation chromatogram
+*   **MSPics**: array of strings of the PNG file names for each peak of the best separation chromatogram

 ### <span style="text-decoration:underline;">ADD SOLVENT</span>

-This section contains the code to give functionality to the add-solvent.html page.
-Blue variables are ones that contain data that can be changed.
+This section contains the code to give functionality to the add-solvent.html page. **Bold** variables are ones that contain data that can be changed.

 #### Variables:

-*   percentsB: array of strings for the possible percents of the blue bottle.
+*   **percentsB**: array of strings for the possible percents of the blue bottle.
 The order is ratioNum 0-5
-*   percentsA: array of the strings for the possible percents of the green bottle.
+*   **percentsA**: array of the strings for the possible percents of the green bottle.
 The order is ratioNum 0-5
-*   solventA: string of the solvent in the green bottle
+*   **solventA**: string of the solvent in the green bottle
-*   solventB: string of the solvent in the blue bottle
+*   **solventB****: string of the solvent in the blue bottle

 #### Methods: